-The Registrar and Transfer Agent
+Central Administration Agent, Registrar and Transfer Agent

-The Registrar and Transfer Agent of the Investment Company is DZ PRIVATBANK S.A., with its registered office at 4, rue Thomas Edison, L-1445 Strassen, Luxembourg.
+The Registrar and Transfer Agent of the Fund is DZ PRIVATBANK S.A., with its registered office at 4, rue Thomas Edison, L-1445 Strassen, Luxembourg.
 The Registrar and Transfer Agent is a public limited company (Aktiengesellschaft) pursuant to the law of the Grand Duchy of Luxembourg.
-The duties of the Registrar and Transfer Agent include the processing of applications and orders for the subscription, redemption, exchange and transfer of shares, as well as the keeping of the share register.
+The duties of the Registrar and Transfer Agent include the processing of applications and execution of orders for the subscription, redemption, exchange and transfer of units, as well as the keeping of the unit register.